cjolowicz/blog/content/posts/hypermodern-python-03-linting.md

 [pip](https://pip.pypa.io/).

 Flake8 glues together several tools.
 The messages produced by these tools are assigned error codes, prefixed by one or more letters.
-These prefixes group the errors into so-called violation classes:
+The prefixes group the errors into so-called violation classes:

 - `F` are errors reported by [pyflakes](https://github.com/PyCQA/pyflakes), a